K through 12

 Burleith is served by an excellent public primary school system, which enjoys high parental involvement.
 Stoddert (4001 Calvert Street NW, Glover Park) is the local elementary school.
 Hardy Middle School (1819 35th Street, Burleith) attracts students from all across the city.
 It also houses the Fillmore Arts Center, a distinctive arts program that offers dance, drama, visual arts, music, creative writing, and digital arts to students at local public elementary schools.

 Also within Burleith’s boundaries is Duke Ellington High School of the Arts (3500 R Street NW), a public high school that offers a dual curriculum encompassing professional arts training and academic enrichment.
-During its closure for a multi-year renovation and expansion, Ellington students are attending classes in two locations in NW DC.
-The school is expected to reopen summer 2017.
+After a multi-year renovation and expansion, Ellington students returned to the school in time for the 2017–2018 school year.
 Burleith students seeking a public high school education typically attend Wilson (3950 Chesapeake Street NW, Tenleytown).

 The Office of the Student Advocate, an independent office housed within the DC State Board of Education, guides and supports students, parents, families, and community members in navigating public schools in DC.